 This will result in a Tray.io authentication pop-up modal.
 The first page will ask you to name your authentication and select the type of authentication you wish to create ('Personal' or 'Organisational').

-Select the appropriate permissions based on your requirements:
+Alternatively if the authentication method is Oauth2 , select the appropriate permissions based on your requirements: